 It is the policy of the Company's Board of Directors to retain all future earnings to finance the operation and expansion of the Company's business.
-Accordingly, the Company has not and does not anticipate declaring or paying cash dividends on the common stock in the foreseeable future.
+Accordingly, the Company did not declare or pay cash dividends on its common stock during fiscal 2012 or 2011 and does not anticipate declaring or paying cash dividends on the common stock in the foreseeable future.
 The payment of cash dividends in the future will be at the sole discretion of the Company's Board of Directors and will depend on, among other things, the Company's earnings, operations, capital requirements, financial condition, restrictions in then existing financing agreements, and other factors deemed relevant by the Board of Directors.

-Securities Authorized for Issuance under Equity Compensation Plans
+Securities Authorized for Issuance Under Equity Compensation Plans

-The following table presents information relating to the Company's equity compensation plans as of December 31, 2011:
+The following table presents information relating to the Company's equity compensation plans as of December 31, 2012:

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of the Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in First Column) Equity compensation plans approved by security holders 285,100 \$6.28 1,409,795 Equity compensation plans not approved by security holders Total 285,100 \$6.28 1,409,795
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of the Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in First Column) Equity compensation plans approved by security holders 265,930 \$6.28 901,604 Equity compensation plans not approved by security holders Total 265,930 \$6.28 901,604